How to Identify Bottle Refusal in Babies

 What You Can Do

-- Try different bottle nipples to find one that mimics the breast in flow and shape.
+- Try different bottle nipples to find one that mimics breast flow and shape.

-- Let someone else offer the bottle when mom is out of sight.
+- Have someone else offer the bottle when mom is out of sight.

-- Feed when baby is sleepy or just waking up, when they’re less likely to resist.
+- Offer the bottle when baby is sleepy or just waking up, when resistance is lower.

-If your baby is refusing the bottle, don’t panic—and definitely don’t blame yourself.
-Bottle refusal is common, especially in the early months, and with a little time, patience, and the right tools, most babies adjust beautifully.
+If your baby is refusing the bottle, don’t panic — and please don’t blame yourself.
+Bottle refusal is normal and usually temporary.
+With time, consistency, and the right tools, most babies adjust beautifully.

 Want to learn more tips and tools for bottle refusal?